Starbucks Iced Chai Tea Latte

 While this Starbucks copycat is made with chai tea bags, you can make your own homemade chai concentrate to use as well.
 It’s made by combining black tea with cinnamon, cardamom, whole black peppercorns, ginger, star anise, and other spices.

 There’s no need to go to Starbucks for your daily grande iced chai latte any longer.
 This is the perfect substitute and is way less expensive.
-You can make a gallon of the infusion, let it cool, then stick it in the fridge for lattes all week.
+You can make a gallon of the infusion, let it cool, and then stick it in the fridge for lattes all week.

 There’s no need to stop at one or worry about pulling out your card for a second either.
 All you need to do is fill a cup with ice and pour some tea out of the container.
 Easy peasy.